-THE DRILL SERGEANT: Matsa Resources (ASX: MAT) reported results from a recently updated scoping study for the Fortitude Pit, at the company’s Lake Carey gold project in the Eastern Goldfields of Western Australia.
+THE DRILL SERGEANT: Matsa Resources (ASX: MAT) provided a market update on recent exploration drilling undertaken at the company’s Lake Carey gold project in the Eastern Goldfields of Western Australia.

 TO READ THE FULL ANNOUNCEMENT: CLICK HERE